MikaBerglund/Getting-Started-with-Cosmos-DB/README.md

 If you are not familiar with Cosmos DB, you should first read this [overview](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction).

 ## Tutorial Structure
-There are several parts to this tutorial.
+This tutorial is split up into the following parts.
 Each part focuses on a particular subject.

 - [Part 1](Part01-readme.md): The development environment.
 - [Part 2](Part02-readme.md): Scaling considerations.